watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 42: 2017-Feb-14
+**Today's Progress** Working through more Freecodcamp exercises.
+Playing with Bootstrap and CSS3 for the first time with any seriousness.
+Feels like I am fighting it!

+**Thoughts** Me versus Bootstrap.

 ### Day 41: 2017-Feb-13
 **Today's Progress** Sidestepped my regular projects tonight.
 Decided to get a bit more up to speed on Javascript.
 Not done much in the last 3 or 4 years.
 Started on FreeCodeCamp's syllabus.
 Very effective programme by the look of it!
 Covered HTML 5, CSS and started on JQuery.